-The median average Gender Pay Gap in Vegner Group, up 2% from our last report.
+The median average Gender Pay Gap in Vegner Group, up 0.2% from our last report.

-The median average Gender Pay Gap in Vegner Group, down 10.3% from our last report.
+The median average Gender Pay Gap in Vegner Group, is up 41.9% from our last report.

 Proportion of colleagues awarded a bonus:

 96% of our people state that they are treated fairly regardless of their gender or sexual orientation.